bhenriqu1/Voice-Enabled-Browser-Agent/README.md

 # 🎤 Voice-Enabled Browser Agent

-A sophisticated AI-powered browser automation system that listens to natural speech, converts it into structured commands, and executes them in a real browser session.
+AI-powered browser automation system that listens to natural speech, converts it into structured commands, and executes them in a real browser session.
 The system leverages speech-to-text, intent parsing, Redis caching, and Browserbase for reliable headless browser automation.

 ## 🌟 Features